Filling the gaps: Gaussian mixture models from noisy, truncated or incomplete samples: GMM from noisy, incomplete samples

-} Before we adapt the EM algorithm to incorporate $\Omega$, it is instructive to clarify how our concept of completeness relates to the terminology of ``missingness'' introduced by \citet{Rubin76.1} for missing features.
+Before we adapt the EM algorithm to incorporate $\Omega$, it is instructive to clarify how our concept of completeness relates to the terminology of ``missingness'' introduced by \citet{Rubin76.1} for missing features.
 In \autoref{sec:missingness} we argue that the situation we find here is equivalent to ``missing at random'' (MAR), which allows for an arbitrary dependence of $\Omega$ on $\x$.
-This includes $\Omega(\x) = \text{const.}$, a case called ``missing completely at random'' (MCAR), which is irrelevant for density estimation as the resulting probability density function is simply a renormalized version of the true PDF.
-But since a density estimator necessarily obeys $\int p(x)\, dx = 1$, this normalization will automatically be removed.
-Thus, MCAR data have the same expectation value of $p(\x)$ as completely observed data, the estimate is merely constrained by fewer samples.
-On the other hand, the data are not allowed to conform to the most general case called ``missing not at random'' (MNAR), which would arise from a relation between the missing data and the density itself, $\Omega(\x)\rightarrow \Omega\left(\x, p(\x)\right)$ \citep[see e.g.][]{Schafer02.1}, a generalization that goes beyond the scope of this work.
+This includes $\Omega(\x) = \text{const.}$, a case called ``missing completely at random'' (MCAR), which is irrelevant for density estimation \red{because it is cancelled from \autoref{eq:observed_gmm}.} Thus, MCAR data have the same expectation value of $p(\x)$ as completely observed data, the estimate is merely constrained by fewer samples.

+On the other hand, the data are not allowed to conform to the most general case called ``missing not at random'' (MNAR), which would arise from a relation between the missing data and the density itself, $\Omega(\x)\rightarrow \Omega\left(\x, p(\x)\right)$ \citep[see e.g.][]{Schafer02.1}.
+A generalization, \red{which cannot use the factorization $p_o(\x)\propto \Omega(\x)\,p(\x)$ of \autoref{eq:observed_gmm},} goes beyond the scope of this work.

-As the \red{form of the likelihood} function $\like$ under MAR is unchanged, the E-step remains unchanged as well, and all corrections appear in the M-step. \citet{Lee12.1} demonstrated that the effects of simple truncation can be addressed by computing the zeroth, first, and second moments of each Gaussian component when truncated in the same way as the data, which requires the analytic integration of $p_k$ within the observed bounds.
+As the form of the likelihood function $\like$ under MAR is unchanged \red{up to a normalization constant}, the E-step remains unchanged as well, and all corrections appear in the M-step. \citet{Lee12.1} demonstrated that the effects of simple truncation of a GMM can be addressed by computing the zeroth, first, and second moments of each Gaussian component when truncated in the same way as the data, which requires the analytic integration of $p_k$ within the observed bounds.
 Essentially, the update equations for $\bmu_k$ and $\bSigma_k$ get a correction term from the difference between the current-iteration parameters and their truncated values.
 As we seek the ability to employ arbitrary completeness functions, with complex spatial shapes and probabilistic rejection, the analytical integration becomes cumbersome, so we prefer approaches that draw samples from $\Omega$.